Apang20/pong-game/README.md

-## 🎨 Pong Game 👩‍🎨
+## Pong Game
 ![image](https:.png)

 ## Overview
-An application with a Canvas HTML element to create a basic version of MS Paint
+An application with an animated Canvas element to re-create the classic pong game

 Inspired by Udemy JS Web Projects Course with additional customizations:
 - Favicon